-The relevant CL for Solent and Southampton Water Ramsar and SPA is 3 μg/m for all features.
+The relevant CL for Solent and Southampton Water Ramsar and SPA is 3 μg/m3 for all features.

 The contribution of airborne NH3 from the FBLP in combination was added to background levels of ammonia across the site.
-The maximum total concentration (road contribution plus background concentrations) of NH3 measured by zonal statistics was 1.67 $\mu$ g/m, considerably below the CL (55.7%).
+The maximum total concentration (road contribution plus background concentrations) of NH3 measured by zonal statistics was 1.67 μg/m3, considerably below the CL (55.7%).